stashed/docs/docs/guides/latest/workloads/statefulset.md

 ss-backup-1561463408   ss-backup             Succeeded   4m33s
 ```

 We can see above that the backup session has succeeded.
-Now, we will verify that the backed up data has been stored in the local backend.
+Now, we will verify that the backed up data has been stored in the backend.

 **Verify Backup:**